NIghtwing1914/RAG-Project/README.md

 # RAG-Project
-A RAG system based on llama2
+A RAG system based on llama3.3 and FAISS